micmejia/bible-dump/AMPC/Ecclesiastes/Eccl 6.md

-For who [[^b]limited to human wisdom] knows what is good for man in his life, all the days of his vain life which he spends as a shadow [going through the motions but accomplishing nothing]?
+For who [limited to human wisdom] knows what is good for man in his life, all the days of his vain life which he spends as a shadow [going through the motions but accomplishing nothing]?
 For who can tell a man what will happen [to his work, his treasure, his plans] under the sun after he is gone?